teamclouday/AndroidMic/README.md

 ### Future Feature Plan

+- [x] Windows app can minimize to system tray
-- [ ] Volume control on Windows side
+- [x] Volume control on Windows side
+- [x] Audio visualization on Windows side
 - [ ] Audio visualization on Android side
-- [ ] Audio visualization on Windows side
 - [ ] USB serial port connection support
 - [ ] Make Android side able to run in background
 - [ ] Show notification when mic is in use on Android side